chrisov/Inception/README.md

 ```$ docker inspect -f {cont_name} | grep "IP"```

-Modify the nginx default configuration file to use that same IP address `fastcgi_pass {IP_Address}:9000`
+Modify the nginx default configuration file to use that same IP address `fastcgi_pass {IP_Address}:9000` as the wp-php container.

-Build and run the Nginx container:
+Build and run the Nginx container with the appropriate parameters:

 ```
 $ docker build -t nginx {path_to_dockerfile}